aistairc/lm_syntax_negative/README.md

 ## Syntactic evaluation

-We follow the same procedure as the evaluation code in [LM_syneval by Marvin and Linzen (2018)](https://github.com/BeckyMarvin/LM_syneval).
+We follow the same procedure as the evaluation code in the original [LM_syneval](https://github.com/BeckyMarvin/LM_syneval) by Marvin and Linzen (2018).
-Our `LM_syneval` directory includes some modification to externally call the script to run the trained LMs by above commands during evaluation.
+Our `LM_syneval` directory includes some modification to externally call the script to run our trained LMs on the test sentences.

 Evaluation comprises of two steps: